neo-ngd/reference/How-To-Become-NEO-Consensus-Node.md

 ### 3.3 NEO Foundation's Selection Schedule

 Starting from 30th Nov, 2018, NEO Foundation complete a selection cycle for applicants every 3 months.
-NEO Foundation will aim to select at least one candidate based on their level of contribution to the NEO ecosystem.
-This means by 28th Feb, 2019, one or more new consensus nodes are likely to be chosen and be running on the test-net.
+NEO Foundation will try to select one candidate according to candidate's potential contribution to the NEO ecosystem.
 Candidates who have applied but have not been chosen as consensus nodes will automatically enter the candidate pool for the next 3-month cycle.

 Below is the selection schedule in 2019: